regina-sirois/RowsOne-Stage2/STRATEGY.md

 > **Data integrity is often under-tested, but it's critical to application usability!**

 - Required fields are actually required - and successfully backfilled if made required.
 - Appropriate values are accepted (for example, the state abbreviations of MP (Northern Mariana Islands) and FM (Federated States of Micronesia) were rejected as invalid by the API.
-Are they?), and innappropriate values are rejected (such as perhaps john@gmail as an employee email, or a date_of_hire after an employees date_of_termination).
+Are they?), and inappropriate values are rejected (such as perhaps john@gmail as an employee email, or a date_of_hire after an employees date_of_termination).
 - Idempotent endpoints such as update_employee_details are actually idempotent.
 - The data makes sense, for example: an employee has a specific position at a specific company, I would expect to find that company in a get_companies API call, and for that position to perhaps have an "active" status.
 If a company claims 75 employees, I would expect 75 employees to be returned by get_employees, filtered on that company.
 Two phones numbers can not both be primary, etc.
 - Children of deleted parent objects are effectively handled (deleted or soft-deleted)